heremaps/xyz-hub/docker/README.md

    Other possible architectures that are supported can be found [on these Docker official images docs](https://github.com/docker-library/official-images#architectures-other-than-amd64).
 For more details, refer to [docs of our base image (Eclipse Temurin)](https://hub.docker.com/_/eclipse-temurin).

 4) Run the container for the first time:\
-   There are two optional environment variables that one can specify when running Naksha conrtainer
+   There are optional environment variables that one can specify when running Naksha container.
     - `NAKSHA_CONFIG_ID`: id of naksha configaration to use, `test-config` by default
     - `NAKSHA_ADMIN_DB_URL`: url of database for Naksha app to use, `jdbc:postgresql://host.docker.internal:5432/postgres?user=postgres&password=password&schema=naksha&app=naksha_local&id=naksha_admin_db` by default
+    - `NAKSHA_EXTENSION_S3_BUCKET`: S3 bucket name or S3 bucket access point.The default value is `naksha-pvt-releases`.
+    - `NAKSHA_JWT_PVT_KEY`: Naksha JWT private key.
+If not provided then it will load it from `here-naksha-app-service/src/main/resources/auth/jwt.key`.
+    - `NAKSHA_JWT_PUB_KEY`: Naksha JWT public key.
+If not provided then it will load it from `here-naksha-app-service/src/main/resources/auth/jwt.pub`.

    When connecting Naksha app to database, one has to consider container networking - if your database is running locally, then when specifying its host you should use `host.docker.internal` (see default URL above) instead of `localhost`/`127.0.0.1` (docker's default network mode is isolated `bridge` so the `localhost` for container and host are 2 different things) .\